 Engineered hardwood flooring is warranted for radiant heat and is generally 75% more stable than solids.
 They can be installed by nailing, glue, or floating installation techniques depending on the system.

 Yes.
 Several options are available.
 Engineered flooring can be installed directly over concrete with a foam underlayment or by glueing directly to concrete.
 You can use solid hardwood installed over 2 (two) layers of 3/8″ plywood over poly.
 Or, like gymnasium flooring you can install the solid hardwood over a sleeper system.
 The last two options add additional height to your finished flooring.

 I want the hardest hardwood, What is the best?

-Of the domestic species that we carry, Northern Hard Maple flooring is the hardest.
+Brazilian Cherry is the hardest exotic species we carry while Northern Hard Maple flooring is the hardest domestic species.
 However, we do not try to sell on hardness alone.
 For example, even though Ash, Red Oak and White Oak are all softer species than Maple, they will hide scratches and scuffs more as they are grainy woods.
 Most hardwoods will stand up quite well in normal applications; however Black Walnut and Black Cherry are quite a bit softer than the rest of the domestic species.
 Black Walnut and Black Cherry will perform well too, depending on the client’s expectations.
 Black walnut with a texture such as a handscrape or a wire brush will make the floor far more durable than a smooth top.

 Am I getting an inferior product if I go for a lower grade?